-Disney and “Avengers: Infinity War” crushing multiple box office records this summer, headlining the second-most successful hot season ever.
-Perhaps most surprising is that the wild success spanned from blockbusters to documentaries.
+Disney and “Avengers: Infinity War” crushed multiple box office records this summer, headlining the second-most successful hot season ever.
+Perhaps more surprising is that the wild success spanned from blockbusters to documentaries.

 It is thanks to studios that chose to break several of the unspoken rules of film distribution; rules like, “Don’t put a documentary about a political figure in the same month as two Marvel films” or “the summer movie season begins on the first weekend of May.”